xtekky/gpt4free/README.md

 ## Legal Notice <a name="legal-notice"></a>

-This repository uses third-party APIs and is _not_ associated with or endorsed by the API providers.
+This repository is _not_ associated with or endorsed by providers of the API's contained in this github repository.
 This project is intended **for educational purposes only**.
 This is just a little personal project.
-Sites may contact me to improve their security.
+Sites may contact me to improve their security, or have their site taken down.

 Please note the following: